chandrakellwan/liri-nodeApp/README.md

 node liri.js movie-this [movie name]

-Entering the command along with a movie name will output the following information
+Entering the command along with a movie name will output the following information:

 	•	Title of the movie.